nikpapag/harness-cie-workshop-lambda/README.md

 <img width="1405" height="464" alt="image" src="https://github.com/user-attachments/assets/f55aba9b-649c-4919-b3b1-9179c44dcf46" />

-# Lab 3 - Continuous Deploy - Frontend
+# Lab 3 - Continuous Deploy - Lambda Function

 ### Summary: Extend your existing pipeline to take the artifact built in the CI/Build stage and deploy it to an environment